SECURITIES AND EXCHANGE COMMISSION

 |Common Stock, par value $0.001||LPTX||Nasdaq Global Market|

-On March 12, 2021, Leap Therapeutics, Inc. (the “Company”) announced its financial results for the fourth quarter and year ended December 31, 2020.
+On May 14, 2021, Leap Therapeutics, Inc. (the “Company”) announced its financial results for the quarter ended March 31, 2021.
 The full text of the press release issued by the Company in connection with the announcement is furnished as Exhibit 99.1 to this Current Report on Form 8-K.

 |Item 9.01.||Financial Statements and Exhibits.|